 It Would Be Our Privilege To Design And Build Your Custom Luxury Home

-Meridian Homes is proud to have designed and constructed some of the most remarkable – and remarkably personal – custom residences in Bethesda, Chevy Chase, Cabin John, Potomac, Northwest DC, McLean, Great Falls and beyond.
+Meridian Homes is proud to have designed and constructed some of the most remarkable – and remarkably personal – custom residences in Maryland (Bethesda, Chevy Chase, Cabin John, Potomac), Northwest Washington DC, and in Northern Virginia (McLean, Great Falls, Arlington).
 We would love for the next one to be yours.

 From first conceptual sketch through construction to your family’s first night in a home that surpasses your vision, you will appreciate our meticulous craftsmanship and commitment to concierge level client service.
 Throughout the process, you will have the personal attention of the design and construction professionals who collaborate on your project along with the owners of Meridian Homes, Jonathan and Michael Lerner.

 A custom home is crafted from a personalized set of plans so that the finished product is one-of-a-kind.
 The location, style and features of the home are determined by your specifications and budget.
 Some custom homes are very large, but others are small to medium size.
 The goal of a custom homebuilder should be to create a home that truly fits your taste, lifestyle and financial means.
 Since designing and building a custom home is a lengthy, involved and expensive process, there should be a real partnership between a client and homebuilder.

 The first step in planning for your custom home is to clearly define your objectives in terms of functionality and aesthetics.
 For example:

 - What size home do you envision for yourself?
 Do you need to accommodate a growing family or are you looking to downsize now that your kids are grown?

 - What is your style?
 Do you prefer traditional colonial architecture, Arts & Crafts style or an ultra-modern design?
 Remember, your new custom home should fit within the context of the neighborhood and not stick out like a sore thumb.